Chiapas: Demographics

+Largest cities

 General statistics

 As of 2010, the population is 4,796,580, the eighth most populous state in Mexico.
 The 20th century saw large population growth in Chiapas.
 From fewer than one million inhabitants in 1940, the state had about two million in 1980, and over 4 million in 2005.
 Overcrowded land in the highlands was relieved when the rainforest to the east was subject to land reform.
 Cattle ranchers, loggers, and subsistence farmers migrated to the rain forest area.
 The population of the Lacandon was only one thousand people in 1950, but by the mid-1990s this had increased to 200 thousand.
 As of 2010, 78% lives in urban communities with 22% in rural communities.
 While birthrates are still high in the state, they have come down in recent decades from 7.4 per woman in 1950.
 However, these rates still mean significant population growth in raw numbers.
 About half of the state's population is under age 20, with an average age of 19.
 In 2005, there were 924,967 households, 81% headed by men and the rest by women.
 Most households were nuclear families (70.7%) with 22.1% consisting of extended families.

-More migrate out of Chiapas than migrate in, with emigrants leaving for Tabasco, Oaxaca, Veracruz, State of Mexico and the Federal District primarily.
+More migrate out of Chiapas than migrate in, with emigrants leaving for Tabasco, Oaxaca, Veracruz, State of Mexico and the Federal District (Mexico City) primarily.

 While Catholics remain the majority, their numbers have dropped as many have converted to Protestant denominations in recent decades.
 Islam is also a small but growing religion due to the Indigenous Muslims as well as Muslim immigrants from Africa continuously rising in numbers.
 The National Presbyterian Church in Mexico has a large following in Chiapas; some estimate that 40% of the population are followers of the Presbyterian church.

 There are a number of people in the state with African features.
 These are the descendants of slaves brought to the state in the 16th century.
 There are also those with predominantly European features who are the descendants of the original Spanish colonizers as well as later immigrants to Mexico.
 The latter mostly came at the end of the 19th and early 20th century under the Porfirio Díaz regime to start plantations.
 According to the 2020 Census, 1.02% of Chiapas's population identified as Black, Afro-Mexican, or of African descent.